albelozer/gitbook/en/ansible/installing-ansible.md

 ```
 apt-get install ansible
 ```
-The question is what are you going to manage with ansible and from what control host.
+The question is what are you going to manage with Ansible (managed hosts or devices) and from what control host.

 As for now I use Ansible from Vagrant Ubuntu VM.
 All Ansible configuration, playbooks and tasks are pushed to a git.
-If I want to more Ansible to another host this will be as easy as clone repo from git.
+If I want to move Ansible to another host this will be as easy as clone repo from git.

-I don't have managed hosts yet and all Ansible operations are performed locally.
+I don't have managed hosts yet (except AWS VM) and almost all Ansible operations are performed locally.